-It is important to note that Diskeeper 2007 and Diskeeper 2008 contain a number of significant improvements over Diskeeper versions 9 and 10.
-First and foremost, Diskeeper 2007 and Diskeeper 2008 offer Automatic Defragmentation, which simplifies Diskeeper operation (and administration) considerably.
-With Automatic Defragmentation there is no longer a need for multiple and potentially confusing Primary, Secondary, and I-FAASTTM defragmentation schedules, different defragmentation methods, or any need to be concerned with disk or CPU priorities.
+It is important to note that newer versions of Diskeeper contain a number of significant improvements over Diskeeper versions 9 and 10.
+First and foremost, newer versions offer Automatic Defragmentation, which simplifies Diskeeper operation (and administration) considerably.
+With Automatic Defragmentation there is no longer a need for multiple and potentially confusing Primary, Secondary, and I-FAAST[®] defragmentation schedules, different defragmentation methods, or any need to be concerned with disk or CPU priorities.

-When you launch the New Job Policy Wizard, you will see options to create policies for Diskeeper 2007 and Diskeeper 2008, or for legacy Diskeeper versions 9 and 10.
+When you launch the New Job Policy Wizard, you will see options to create policies for Diskeeper 2007 through Diskeeper 2009, or for legacy Diskeeper versions 9 and 10.
 The options available differ, depending on the Diskeeper version they are intended for, and the policy type selected.
 Select the version and policy type, specify a name for the policy, and click Next to continue and select the specific policy options you need.
 Note that the policy options you choose will only be applied to the volumes you select from the list at the top of the New Job Policy Wizard.

 The following sections give an overview of the options available for both "modern" and "legacy" policies.

 Diskeeper Defragmentation Policy Options